Are you an architect lover visiting Barcelona?

 But three key figures defined Modernism, affectionately dubbed the “trinity” — Gaudi, LLuis Domenech i Montaner, and Josep Puig i Cadafalch.
 In his time, the under-sung Montaner was just as famous as Gaudi.

-History of the Eixample District
+Mini History of Eixample

 Eixample sprawls from the Sagrada Familia to the foothills of Montjuic.
 The neighborhood, which means “extension,” was the pioneering design of Idelfons Cerda.
 By the mid 19th, Barcelona was bursting out of its medieval walls.
 In came Cerda with a brilliant urban planning design.